geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 activate
 --------

-.. option:: true
+.. describe:: true

    Activates carbon aerosols in GEOS-Chem.
 This is the default setting.

-.. option:: true
+.. describe:: false

    Deactivates carbon aerosols in GEOS-Chem

 brown_carbon
 ------------

-.. option:: true

-   Activates brown carbon aerosols in GEOS-Chem.

-.. option:: true
+.. describe:: false

    Deactivates brown carbon aerosols in GEOS-Chem.
 This is the default setting.

+.. describe:: true

+   Activates brown carbon aerosols in GEOS-Chem.

 enhance_black_carbon_absorption
 -------------------------------